How to create a Marketing plan

-Target audiences have become extremely specialised and segmented.
+Target audiences have become extremely specialized and segmented.
 Whatever the industry, from restaurants to professional services to retail clothing stores, positioning your products or services requires your niche/ mass market to understand exactly what you have to offer.
-It is essential that you are able to describe what your market is, but, also you must have a clear understanding of what your comptitiors have to offer and to show how your product or services provide a better value than your competitor.
-For example, Chanel and MAC (niche market), both brands provide make- up, different colours of lipsticks and many more products that are targeted towards 16-30 year old females.
-However, both brands offer the same colour lipsticks that are quality and are priced at very similar costs.
-Therefore, it is essential that both brands market or add packaging in order to attract their customers eyes to win their attention.
+It is essential that you are able to describe what your market is, but, also you must have a clear understanding of what your competitors have to offer and to show how your product or services provide a better value than your competitor.
+For example, Chanel and MAC (niche market), both brands provide make- up, different colors of lipsticks and many more products that are targeted towards 16-30-year-old females.
+However, both brands offer the same color lipsticks that are quality and are priced at very similar costs.
+Therefore, it is essential that both brands market or add packaging in order to attract their customer’s eyes to win their attention.
 With such companies, innovation of the product line is essential in order to maintain the interests of their customers.

 - What do you have to offer that gives your business a competitive advantage?

-Make your situation analysis a succinct overview of your company’s strengths, weaknesses, opportunities and threats.
+Make your situation analysis a succinct overview of your company’s strengths, weaknesses, opportunities, and threats.
 Strengths and weaknesses refer to the internal segment of your business, while opportunities and threats refer to outside factors.
 In order to determine your company’s strengths, consider the ways that its products are superior to others, or if your service is more comprehensive, for example.
 What does your company have to offer which other companies lack which could be used as your competitive advantage?
-Weaknesses, on the other hand, can be anything to do with your business internally, such as, employees or finance.
-Where as, external, would be he affect of your competitors and how they would try to improve their brand image against yours.
+Weaknesses, on the other hand, can be anything to do with your business internally, such as employees or finance.
+Whereas, external, would be the effect of your competitors and how they would try to improve their brand image against yours.

-Furthermore, you should describe any external opportunities you can capitalise on, such as, market for your product.
+Furthermore, you should describe any external opportunities you can capitalize on, such as the market for your product.
 You should also include any external threats to your company’s abilities in order to prepare your self for any threats you may come across in the future.